tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The higher-level protocol used to process the enclosed fragment.

 version
-: The version of the protocol being employed.
+: The version of the protocol currently being employed.
 This document describes TLS Version 1.3, which uses the version { 3, 4 }.
-The version value 3.4 is historical, deriving from the use of {3, 1}
+The version value 3.4 is historical, deriving from the use of { 3, 1 }
   for TLS 1.0.
-(See {{record-layer-1}}.)
-Note that a client that supports multiple versions of TLS may not know what version will be employed before it receives the ServerHello.
+(See {{record-layer-1}}) A client that supports multiple versions of TLS will not know what version will be employed for the connection before it receives the ServerHello.
+  Thus, the ClientHello MUST use the version { 3, 1 } for the
+  record layer version number. (the minium TLS version with which the ClientHello format is compatible) All other record layer version numbers MUST equal the negotiated version number.
 See
-  {{backward-compatibility}} for discussion about what record layer version number should be employed for ClientHello.
+  {{backward-compatibility}} for more information regarding negotiations with endpoints supporting other versions.

 length
 : The length (in bytes) of the following TLSPlaintext.fragment.
 The